 Note the superscript 1 in the above example is your in-text citation number, and signposts the reader to item number 1 on your Reference list (see the end of this guide for the full reference list).

-The following shows an example for a figure taken from an online journal article.
+Example of a figure taken from an online journal article

 Figure from an online journal

-The following shows an example for a figure taken from an electronic book.
+Example of a figure taken from an electronic book

 Figure from an electronic book